Tatmadaw: 2005 to 2010

 On 18 October 2004, the OSS and DDSI were abolished during the purge of General Khin Nyunt and military intelligence units.
 OSS ordered 4 regiment to raid in DDSI Headquarter in Yangon.
 At the same time, all of the MIU in the whole country were raided and arrested by OSS corps.
 Nearly two thirds of MIU officers were detained for years.
 A new military intelligence unit called Military Affairs Security (MAS) was formed to take over the functions of the DDSI, but MAS units were much fewer than DDSI's and MAS was under control by local Division commander.

 In early 2006, a new Regional Military Command (RMC) was created at the newly formed administrative capital, Naypyidaw.

 Service branches

 Myanmar Army (Tatmadaw Kyee)

 The Myanmar Army has always been by far the largest service and has always received the lion's share of Burma's defence budget.
-It has played the most prominent part in Burma's struggle against the 40 or more insurgent groups since 1948 and acquired a reputation as a tough and resourceful military force.
-In 1981, it was described as "probably the best army in Southeast Asia, apart from Vietnam's".
-This judgment was echoed in 1983, when another observer noted that "Myanmar's infantry is generally rated as one of the toughest, most combat seasoned in Southeast Asia".
+It has played the most prominent part in Burma's struggle against the 40 or more insurgent groups since 1948.